] Office of Human Resources - Montgomery County Public Schools

 OFFICIAL TITLE: Newcomers Transition Coordinator CODE: 6516 SQ/OQ: Optimal Qualified

-SUMMARY DESCRIPTION OF CLASSIFICATION: Under direction of the director of International Admissions and Enrollment in the Office of Teaching Learning and Schools, Student and Family Support and Engagement (OTLS-SFSE), the coordinator helps create a welcoming environment for students that are newly enrolled through International Admissions and Enrollment (newcomers), by facilitating connections between school staff and community partners with Pre-K through Grade 12 newcomers and their families/sponsors, which will provide them with resources and supports, both in and out of school, to meet essential needs.
-Coordinates wrap-around services through collaborative efforts with community partners, including Navigation Network for Newcomers.
-The coordinator works in collaboration with MCPS schools, staff and key teams, including ESOL transition counselors, Students with Limited/Interrupted Formal Education (SLIFE) Coaches, parent community coordinators and pupil personnel workers to assess and provide needed services and supports for newcomers, including multilingual and culturally sensitive supports, and recommends/monitors appropriate school-level programs and the strategic use of staff.
+SUMMARY DESCRIPTION; PHYSICAL DEMANDS; AND SPECIAL REQUIREMENTS: SUMMARY DESCRIPTION OF CLASSIFICATION: Under direction of the director of International Admissions and Enrollment in the Office of Teaching Learning and Schools, the coordinator creates a welcoming environment for students that are newly enrolled through International Admissions and Enrollment (newcomers) and assists families obtain wrap around support and facilitates connections between school staff and community partners with Pre-K through Grade 12 and post-secondary newcomers and their families/sponsors.
+The coordinator works to provide them with resources and supports, both in and out of school, to meet essential needs, help during crises and high need cases.
+Oversees multiple programs, including the Welcome Center.
+Coordinates wrap-around services through collaborative efforts with community partners, including county and state agencies.
+The coordinator works in collaboration with MCPS schools, staff and key teams, including Emergent Multilingual Learners (EMLs) therapeutic counselors (ETCs), Students with Limited/Interrupted Formal Education (SLIFE) Coaches, Parent and Family Engagement Specialist (PFES), Community School Liaisons (CSLs), and Pupil Personnel Workers (PPWs) to assess and provide needed services and supports for newcomers, including multilingual and culturally sensitive supports, and recommends/monitors appropriate school-level programs and the strategic use of staff.
 Leads data collection from centrally approved resources and coordinates the maintenance, monitoring and dissemination of information relative to newcomers, as directed by the director and MCPS leadership.
 Serves as liaison to Montgomery County Government, agencies, and community services organizations.
 Serves as a resource to centrally based and school level staff, administrators for information related to newcomers, and coordinates professional development.
+Physical Demands: None Special Requirements: Evening or weekend work occasionally, as needed.

 MINIMUM QUALIFICATION STANDARDS

-KNOWLEDGE, SKILLS, AND ABILITIES: Knowledge of developmental needs of students, Pre-K through Grade 12, and knowledge of culturally relevant approaches in communication and effective outreach.
-Knowledge of current immigration issues and effects of trauma and violence on school-aged children; knowledge of challenges experienced by Emergent Multilingual Learners (EMLs), English Learners (ELs), and children with limited and/or interrupted formal education.
+KNOWLEDGE SKILLS ABILITIES: KNOWLEDGE, SKILLS, AND ABILITIES: Knowledge of developmental needs of students, Pre-K through Grade 12 and post-secondary students, and knowledge of culturally relevant approaches in communication and effective outreach.
+Knowledge of current immigration issues and effects of trauma and violence on school-aged children; knowledge of challenges experienced by (EMLs), English Learners (ELs), and children with limited and/or interrupted formal education.
 General knowledge of relevant Maryland State Department of Education (MSDE) and MCPS policies, regulations and procedures as related to school counseling, parent/family outreach and community providers, as well as available resources and supports.
+Considerable advocacy skills to successfully represent families and navigate various systems and programs.
 Excellent oral and written communication skills and ability to present information clearly.
+Ability to strategically compromise through effective communication and relationship building.
+Ability to manage complex projects from initiation to completion using strong project management skills.
+Ability to successfully lead multiple programs and initiatives.
 Proficient in the use of computers, standard programs, and software.
-Ability to speak a second language highly desirable.
-Knowledge of the seven core competencies of the Supporting Services Professional Growth System (SSPGS).
+Ability to speak a second language highly is desirable.
+Knowledge of or the ability to quickly learn and meet the seven core competencies of the Supporting Services Professional Growth System (SSPGS).

 OVERTIME ELIGIBLE: No